GDPR is a topic that has concerned EU-based companies since 2016. In became effective on the 25th of May 2018.

 The EU-US Privacy Shield scheme became operational on the 1st of August 2016, when the European Commission issued its formal decision that the Privacy Shield provides adequate protection to allow personal data to be transferred overseas.
 In short, this is the official certificate that might protect you from GDPR penalties.

-Keeping unmodifiable digital evidences
+Keeping unmodifiable digital evidence

-As we already mentioned this in another article, unmodifiable audit logs are in many cases not just best practices, but also a necessity according to multiple standards and regulations.
+As we already mentioned this in another article, unmodifiable audit logs are in many cases, not just best practices, but also a necessity according to multiple standards and regulations.
 They help the organization prove that a certain event has happened at a certain time, ensuring that the data is tamper-evident and time-stamped.
-Such unmodifiable evidences are being used for forensics, security audits, and proof of GDPR compliance.
+Such unmodifiable evidence are being used for forensics, security audits, and proof of GDPR compliance.

 LogSentinel supports event logging using unmodifiable blockchain technology.
 If you are interested to see how it works, sign up here.

 Do your best to comply with the best practices related to Data Protection.
 Not only because of the law and the penalties but also because of your customers’ loyalty.
 Customers would feel safer when they are using your services if you make sure that their data is kept safe.
 The trust in your brand will increase and you will stand out from those of your competitors who do not demonstrate a high level of compliance.